Tonks89/Tonks89.github.io/_posts/articles/2017-04-10-The_age_of_the_machine_man.md

 <figure>
 	<img src="../../images/posts/The_age_of_the_machine_man/WiredHughHerr.jpg" alt="image">
-	<figcaption> Hugh Herr on the cover of Wired magazine with American athlete Amy Mullins. </figcaption>
+	<figcaption> Hugh Herr on the cover of Wired magazine with American athlete Amy Mullins (Photo courtesy of Wired magazine). </figcaption>
 </figure>

 Before becoming mechanical engineer and biophysicist, he was one of the best rock climbers in the U.S. However, while ascending Mount Washington in New Hampshire, Herr and his partner got lost and endured three nights at freezing temperatures.
 Herr lost both of his legs to severe frostbite.